Australian Disability Gateway

-To use the NRS, you’ll need to visit the National Relay Service website on the Department of Infrastructure, Transport, Regional Development, Communications and the Arts website.
+To use the NRS, you’ll need to visit the National Relay Service on Access Hub on the Department of Infrastructure, Transport, Regional Development, Communications and the Arts website.
 You’ll need to complete a registration form.

 There are also other communication options for people who are deaf, hard of hearing or who have a speech impairment.
 This includes email, SMS (texting), Social Networks, Live Chat and use of apps.
-Read about communicating without using the National Relay Service on the Department of Infrastructure, Transport, Regional Development, Communications and the Arts website.
+Read about other ways to connect without using the National Relay Service on Access Hub on the Department of Infrastructure, Transport, Regional Development, Communications and the Arts website.

 Auslan (Australian Sign Language) is the language of the deaf community in Australia.
 The Auslan Signbank is a language resources site for Auslan and includes a dictionary, videos and class information.
 Read more on the Auslan Signbank website.

 If you’re a person who is blind or has low vision